philipaconrad/brick/README.md

     brickContext* ctx;
     uint32 keyval;
     uint32 i = 0;

-    for(; (i < ctx->numBlocks) && (ctx->blockptrlist[i] == keyval); i++) { continue; }
+    //accumulate the number of matching pointers in `i`. for(; (i < ctx->numBlocks) && (ctx->blockptrlist[i] == keyval); i++) { continue; }

     //`i` now holds the number of blocks in the allocation.